ietf-wg-asdf/SDF/sdf.md

    A URI unit name is distinguished from a registered unit name by the presence of a colon; registered unit names that contain a colon (at the time of writing, none) can therefore not be used in SDF.

+   For use by translators into ecosystems that require URIs for unit names, the URN sub-namespace "urn:ietf:params:unit" is provided ({{unit-urn}}); URNs from this sub-namespace MUST NOT be used in a `unit` quality, in favor of simply notating the unit name (e.g., `kg` instead of `urn:ietf:params:unit:kg`).

 2. these qualities were included in SDF 1.0, but were not fully defined; they are not included in SDF 1.1.
 In 1.next, they will